-The aim of this fact sheet is to provide information on immunisations for children with heart conditions.
+The aim of this information sheet is to provide information on immunisations for children with heart conditions.

 Children with heart conditions need to have all of the routine vaccinations recommended for all children of their age.
 Immunisation is offered against the following target diseases: